joacorapela/rsmf2025/application/applicationLarger.md

 We will conduct management activities at different frequencies:

-Quarterly:

-:   we will convene the steering committee.
-Two weeks in advance of each
-    meeting, we will circulate a progress report summarising achieved milestones, proposed future activities, and the most recent version of the Bonsai.ML long-term roadmap.
+Quarterly: we will convene the steering committee.
+Two weeks in advance of each meeting, we will circulate a progress report summarising achieved milestones, proposed future activities, and the most recent version of the Bonsai.ML long-term roadmap.
 The steering committee will review the report, endorse completed milestones, and provide feedback or suggestions on planned activities.
 Based on project progress and committee input, we will revise the long-term roadmap, ensuring that Bonsai.ML development remains aligned with community needs and strategic goals.
 Minutes and key decisions from these meetings will be documented and, shared with the Research Software Maintenance Fund.

-Monthly:

-:   we will hold meetings between the project lead, the project co-lead,
-    the RSE, and the external project co-lead, to evaluate the project progress.
+Monthly: we will hold meetings between the project lead, the project co-lead, the external project co-lead, and the RSEs, to evaluate the project progress.

-Weekly:

-:   as has been our practice since the start of the Bonsai.ML project,
-    the RSEs will meet with the external project co-lead to discuss issues that appeared during the week, review activities for the following week, and adjust project directions.
+Weekly: as has been our practice since the start of the Bonsai.ML project, the RSEs will meet with the external project co-lead to discuss issues that appeared during the week, review activities for the following week, and adjust project directions.

 Meetings with collaborators will be arranged as needed.
-At the SWC, GCNU and NG we are experimental and computational neuroscientists with successful collaborative experience, and we have no doubt that the proposed collaborations will be of the same kind, specially since we have successfully interacted in the past with most of the propose collaborators.
-Please refer to their letters of support.
+At the SWC, GCNU, and NeuroGEARS we bring together experimental and computational neuroscientists with a strong track record of collaboration.
+We are confident that the proposed interactions will be equally successful, particularly given our history of productive work with many of the collaborators involved in this project.

 Workplan (optional)
 -------------------